-The holiday season is here!
-Use your travels to your advantage instead of as an excuse!
-The holidays often mean traveling to visit relatives.
-It is true that traveling can disrupt your walking routine, but it’s also an opportunity to actually walk more and burn off those holiday calories.
+Use your holiday travels to stay active so you can get more steps, keep fit and burn off some of those holiday calories!
+Traveling to visit relatives or planning for feasts and events can disrupt your daily recommended walking routine.
+Traveling can also be an opportunity to walk more and walk off calories from your holiday dinners.
 By exploring a new area and getting your family active, you’ll be constantly walking, getting those steps and having fun.
 You’ll find that a more active trip is a more fun and engaging trip!

 If you’re staying at a hotel, there are a ton of ways you can use this to your advantage and get more steps.